scy/votonic/README.md

     * manual
     * automatic

-However, the water and temperature sensors are connected directly to the display, so it’s quite possible that their values may not be available via the bus.
+However, the indoor temperature sensor is connected directly to the display, so it’s quite possible that its value may not be available via the bus.
-For water, though, I seem to have identified the corresponding packets already, see below.

 ## Physical Connection